UGT Nomenclature Committee

 UGT Naming Guidelines

-Submitting Novel UGT Sequences for Naming by the Committee
+Submitting UGT Sequences for Naming by the Committee

 Researchers are strongly encouraged to submit deduced amino acid sequences of novel UGTs for naming by the nomenclature committee prior to publication.
-Instructions on submitting your sequences for naming can be found here.
+Instructions on submitting your sequences for naming are given here.

 Human UGT Alleles